Afghans in Pakistan: UNHCR repatriation

-Since 2002, the UNHCR has repatriated 4,385,568 Afghan refugees from Pakistan to Afghanistan.
-According to Census of Afghans in Pakistan, a 2005 Pakistani Ministry of States and Frontier Regions report, the ethnic breakdown of Afghans in Pakistan was Pashtuns (81.5 percent), Tajiks (7.3 percent), Uzbeks (2.3 percent), Hazara (1.3 percent), Turkmen (2.0 percent), Balochi (1.7 percent) and others (3.9 percent).
+Since 2002, the UNHCR has repatriated 4,388,058 Afghan refugees from Pakistan to Afghanistan.

 In 2005 the government of Pakistan began registering all Afghans, and the number of registered Afghans was reported at 2.15 million in February 2007.
 They received computer-generated "proof of registration" (PoR) cards with biometric features—similar to the Pakistani Computerised National Identity Card (CNIC) but with "Afghan Citizen" on its front.

 More than 357,000 Afghans were repatriated from Pakistan in 2007, and Afghans were repatriated between March and October of each subsequent year.
 Returnees were reportedly to be given land by the Afghan government to build a home, and each person received a travel package worth about $100 (which was increased to $400).
 About 80 percent of the returnees came from Khyber Pakhtunkhwa, 11 percent from Balochistan, 3 percent from Sindh and the remaining 4 percent from rest of the country.

 In June 2010 Pakistan ratified the United Nations Convention against Torture, which forbids member states from deporting, extraditing or returning people where they will be tortured.
 The government of Khyber Pakhtunkhwa has increased its efforts toward a large-scale deportation of Afghan refugees from the province.
 The Afghan minister of refugees and repatriation announced that his ministry would establish 48 towns in Afghanistan for refugees returning from Pakistan and Iran.

 Between 2010 and the end of 2012, a reported 229,000 Afghan refugees returned from Pakistan.
 Some Pakistani officials have estimated that 400,000 non-registered Afghans may be residing in their country.

 A total of 380,884 Afghan refugees left Pakistan for Afghanistan in 2016.
 Most were born and raised in Pakistan but are still counted as citizens of Afghanistan.
-The UNHCR reported in June 2022 that 1,285,754 registered Afghan refugees still remained in Pakistan.
+The UNHCR reported in August 2025 that 1,282,046 registered Afghan refugees still remained in Pakistan.
 As registered refugees, they are permitted by law to work, rent homes, travel, and attend schools in the country.
 A small number of Afghans are waiting to be resettled in countries of North America, Europe, Oceania and elsewhere.

 New border-crossing rules

 A number of Afghan passport holders travel to Pakistan with a visa for a variety of reasons, including tourism, family visit, business, medical treatment, education, or sport competition.
 The visa, free of charge, is usually valid for three months.

 Throughout history, most Afghans and Pakistanis have been crossing the border between their countries without passports or visas.
-But in recent years this travel freedom began to be restricted.
+But in recent years this illegal travel has been restricted.
 Pakistan has introduced a "visa regime for different categories of Afghan nationals."
-Residents of Kandahar Province generally do not require a passport or visa to enter Pakistan.